znd4/blog/content/posts/setting-up-hugo.md

 I could publish this on a blogging platform or github pages, but Hugo's sounded exciting since I heard about it, and I've wanted to actually put something at `znd4.dev`, so here I am.

 Most of this first day has ended up being a huge detour from actual alignment learning, so I might not actually end up posting this until later.

+I should probably write a self-reflective post on my challenges with getting stuck in rabbit holes.